 You already know that Cilium accelerates networking, and provides security and observability in Kubernetes, using the power of eBPF.
 Now Cilium is bringing those eBPF strengths to the world of Service Mesh.
 Cilium Service Mesh features eBPF-powered connectivity, traffic management, security and observability.
 In this lab, you will learn how you can use Cilium to deploy Ingress resources to dynamically configure the Envoy proxy provided with the Cilium agent.
 And all of the above without any Envoy sidecar injection into your pods!

-Getting Started with Cilium
+Getting Started with Cilium – hands-on

 Cilium is an open source software for transparently securing the network connectivity between application services deployed using Linux container management platforms like Docker and Kubernetes.
 At the foundation of Cilium is a new Linux kernel technology called eBPF, which enables the dynamic insertion of powerful security visibility and control logic within Linux itself.
 Because eBPF runs inside the Linux kernel, Cilium security policies can be applied and updated without any changes to the application code or container configuration.
-In this track, we provide you a fully fledged Cilium installation on a small cluster, together with a few challenges to solve.
+In this interactive hands-on lab, we provide you a fully fledged Cilium installation on a small cluster, together with a few challenges to solve.
 See yourself how Cilium works, and how it can help you securing your moon-sized battlestation in a “Star Wars”-inspired challenge.

 Isovalent Enterprise for Cilium: TLS Visibility